Observatory-Sciences/aravis-detector/docs/user/reference/camera.md

 ## Aravis

 The plugin uses the latest stable release of Aravis (0.8.30) to interface with genicam cameras.
 The library provides a large support of genicam features.
-For more details please consult the [Aravis documentation page](https://aravisproject.github.io/aravis/aravis-stable/) and the [developer page](../../developer/index.md).
+For more details please consult the [Aravis documentation](https://aravisproject.github.io/aravis/aravis-stable/) and the [aravis-detector developer docs](../../developer/index.md).

 ## The Gen\<I>Cam Standard